What are Below-the-hook Lifting Devices or BTH Lifting Devices?

-Below-the-hook lifting devices are not one of those products which can be bought off a shelf or picked out of a catalog.
+Below-the-hook lifting devices are not one of those products that can be bought off a shelf or picked out of a catalog.
 It is essential to make sure that these devices are manufactured with a view to catering to a particular need or necessity.
 These are mostly engineering types of equipment that need to be totally customized according to specific needs and have probably never been made before.
-No two Below-the-hook lifting devices are similar.
-A number of factors such as rated capacity, fixed or adjustable speed, number and location of bails, number and location of lifting lungs, length and height requirements, low headroom or obstruction consideration, etc. are to be kept into consideration.
+No two below-the-hook lifting devices are similar.
+A number of factors,, such as rated capacity, fixed or adjustable speed, number and location of bails, number and location of lifting lungs, length and height requirements, low headroom or obstruction consideration, etc. are to be kept into consideration.
 It can take a standard lifting device and turn it into a custom device.

 Preliminary information and specification

 When you put some thought into the design and specifications of the Below-the-hook lifting devices, you will be able to provide more information during the initial consultation, which will result in a more accurate quote from the manufacturer.
 Specifications are pertaining to considerations and talking points to use during the initial purchase consultation.
 This information helps a team of estimators and engineers get some numbers to begin running initial calculations, determine material needs, and start designing a rough concept of the lifting application.

 - Overhead Crane Installation: An Overview

 - Installation Instruction For Mobile Cranes

 What type of below-the-hook lifting device is needed to serve your purpose is the first question that needs to be answered.
 It is important to make the manufacturer understand what exactly the device would be lifting.
 This will help them build the right type of device from the plethora of its different types.